 This composition shows another corned of the Seamus Heaney Library – a kind of ‘snug’ for people to sit and read.

-The first kiss is important but sometimes very fleeting.
-I ask the couple to slow down at this point so I’m sure to get the shot.
+The first kiss is essential but sometimes very fleeting.
+I ask the couple to slow down at this point, so I’m sure to get the shot.